-Asse essment for use of t trol ley rai ils in paediatric s Assessment for use of trolley rails in paediatric settings Complete the risk assessment for ALL patients.
-This assessment should be completed on admission / change of condition / transfer.
+Assessment for use of trolley rails in adult emergency department Complete all appropriate sections of the risk assessment for ALL patients.
+This assessment should be completed on change of condition / transfer.
 This can be completed more frequently if required.
-Patient Demographic Sticker Please note trolley rails must always be in use during transportation.
-Does the child mee t any of the high n-risk criter ia: BMI 17 or less 1 The child is confused or agitated Height 146cm s or less 1 The child has previou sly attempted to Weight 40kgs or less b over the rails or has between or over the NO F YES Keep trolley rails in upright position but consider the following mitigations: Tick appropriate mitigations used but miti co ga trolley rails in uprig nsider the following tions: propriate mitigations u 1 □ Trolley is set at the lowest settir ng Child is being continually supervised Child / relative of □ Suitable bumpers are in use if available advised to ask for from trolley support before moving ПТ olle ey is set at the lowest : setting □ Information has been given to patient / relative or carer around safe use of trolley rails □ Child / relative or carer has been advised to ask for support before moving from trolley □ Suitable bumpers are in use if available relat mation has been given or carer around safe u □ Child is fit to sit and has been moved to a chair rails □C a.ch l is fit to sit and has be en moved to Ward / Department Date Nan ne Signature Job role
+Patient Demographic Sticker Does the individual meet any of the high-risk criteria: BMI 17 or less The person is confused or agitated The person has previously attempted to Height 146cms or less. climb over the rails or has been found with Weight 40kgs or less limbs between or over the bars.
+NO. YES Keep trolley rails in upright position Keep trolley rails in upright position but consider the following but consider the following mitigations: mitigations: Tick appropriate mitigations used Tick appropriate mitigations used Person should be moved to a bed as Trolley is set at the lowest setting. soon as possible Person / relative or carer has been.
+Person has been moved into an easily advised to ask for support when moving observable area. from trolley Trolley is set at the lowest setting.
+Information has been given to person / relative or carer around safe use of trolley rails.
+Person / relative or carer has been. advised to ask for support before moving Person is fit to sit and has been moved. from trolley to a chair Information has been given to patient / relative or carer around safe use of trolley rails.
+Person is fit to sit and has been moved. to a chair.
+If there is clear clinical reasoning to use trolley rails not covered by the risk assessment, please clearly document.
+Please note trolley rails must always be in use during transportation.
+Ward / Date Name Signature Job role Department